TiagoCortinhal/cita-checker/README.md

 ```

 ## Trámite Options 📝
-Here are all the possible trámite options you can choose from (they come with a bit of spice 🫑):
+Here are all the possible trámite options you can choose from:

 - 🌍 **ASILO - PRIMERA CITA**: The start of your asylum journey in Madrid.
 - 🏛️ **ASILO - OFICINA DE ASILO Y REFUGIO**: Pradillo 40 is where the magic happens for asylum and document renewals.